 Welcome to the Yellow Fever section of the Washington Travel Clinic website.
 This page contains valuable information on yellow fever and its prevention, as well as links to the CDC website where you can learn about country-specific recommendations and requirements for yellow fever vaccination.

-The charge for the yellow fever vaccine is $137 in addition to the visit fee.
+The yellow fever vaccine is available at the Washington Travel Clinic.
 Our fee structure is clearly posted in the Pricing section.
 For an easy online appointment, please click here.
 Also visit our Homepage for more information about the full spectrum of our services.

 International regulations require proof of yellow fever immunization for travel to and from certain countries.
 People who get vaccinated should be given an International Certificate of Vaccination.
 The certificate is provided during the same visit at our clinic at no extra cost.